 The thought of giving more isn’t unheard of among the wealthy – Mark Zuckerberg, Bill Gates, and Warren Buffett are just a few people who have signed a pledge (The Giving Pledge) to give away a majority of their wealth in their lifetime.

-The truth is, even after reaching financial independence, a good number of people find reasons to continue to work (see Physician on Fire’s post on why this is).
+The truth is, even after reaching financial freedom or financial independence, a good number of people, including physicians, find reasons to continue to work.
 Look at some of the wealthiest people, like those I mentioned earlier.
 They’re financially independent, and yet they continue to work.
 Because of this, they’ll likely continue to grow their net worth more and more.
 For many people, retirement isn’t the end of their career.
 You may want to continue working anyway, even if you have more than enough money.

 I believe that happiness, both now and in the future, relies on seeing money as a tool, not the goal.
 Indeed, money doesn’t buy happiness — but it can buy you time and experiences.